curl/curl/docs/libcurl/opts/CURLOPT_WRITEDATA.md

 A common technique is to use the write callback to store the incoming data into a dynamically growing allocated buffer, and then this CURLOPT_WRITEDATA(3) is used to point to a struct or the buffer to store data in.
 Like in the getinmemory example: https://curl.se/libcurl/c/getinmemory.html

-# AVAILABILITY
+# HISTORY

-Available in all libcurl versions.
 This option was formerly known as CURLOPT_FILE, the name CURLOPT_WRITEDATA(3) was added in 7.9.7.

 # RETURN VALUE